wuchen-huawei/Readme/README.md

 #### 2.2  Use Temporary AK/SK [:top:](#user-manual-top)

-It's required to obtain temporary access key, security key and security token first, which could be obtained through permanent access key and security key or through an agency.
+**Notice**: It's required to obtain temporary access key, security key and security token first, which could be obtained through permanent access key and security key or through an agency.

 Obtaining a temporary access key token through permanent access key and security key, you could refer to document: https://support.huaweicloud.com/en-us/api-iam/iam_04_0002.html .
 The API mentioned in the document above corresponds to the method of `CreateTemporaryAccessKeyByToken` in IAM SDK.